top of page

 7. Unnamed.jpg

 We have decided to call this the Lewis Rock as it reminds us of the rocks we saw in standing stone circles on the Isle of Lewis.
-The rain has washed a lot of the earth off the surface and we are noticing very intriguing striations on each side.
-Bill plans to have just a mowing edge around this rock.
+Bill created a mowing edge around the rock and oiled a stone mulch up to the stone.

 8.Lewis .jpg